the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/review-workflow.md

 <a name="create_discuss_change"></a>
 ### Create and discuss the review; make the changes

 At this point, the review process can begin.
 In Github, the reviewer can provide both general comments as well as line-by-line comments.
 Each comment becomes its own comment thread, permitting back-and-forth discussion about each issue as required.
 This interaction should allow consensus to be reached on every comment.
 In most cases, the reviewer has final say if a consensus cannot be found.

-Once post-review changes have been made to the code, make final updates the comments as needed to complete a papertrail of what has been done and the reasoning behind it.
+Once post-review changes have been made to the code, make final updates the comments as needed to complete a history of what has been done and the reasoning behind it.

 <a name="make_the_merge"></a>
 ### Make the merge

 Once the review process is complete, the merge can occur.
 Individual projects typically have rules and/or guidelines for whether the coder or the reviewer actually presses the merge button, so check.
 In many cases, project workflows make completion of a review and its sign-off by the reviewer a formal precondition of performing the merge.
 For the avoidance of doubt, adopting this principle even for small or informal projects is probably sensible.